 For record keeping and to ensure that assignments reach CES in good time, students should submit their completed assignments to the Centre for External Studies through the University regional centres.
 Students living in the vicinity of Windhoek who prefer to hand in assignments personally should hand them in at the offices of the Centre for External Studies and located in the F-Block by placing it in the assignment box provided for that purpose.
 Assignments should never be submitted to individual tutors or other staff members.
-Students could submit assignments electronically to the following email address: cesassignments@unam.na
+Students could submit assignments electronically to the email address provided in your assignment letter on condition that you provide your student number, name, contact number and full postal address.